CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 *Pond Depth and Optical Property Relationship.*

-When the Delta-Eddington radiation transport scheme (:cite:`Briegleb07`) was implemented, there were not observations of albedo in ponds shallower than 20 cm.
+When the Delta-Eddington radiation transport scheme (:cite:`Briegleb07`) was implemented, there were no observations of albedo in ponds shallower than 20 cm.
 For ponds shallower than a transition depth (``hp0``, default 0.2 m), it was assumed that the inherent optical properties (IOPs) were represented by a mixture of ponded ice IOPs and bare ice IOPs, in proportions determined by the pond depth.
-Additionally, if ponds are shallower than a cutoff depth (``hpmin``, default 0.005 m) they are assumed to have no impact on the optical properties (i.e., bare ice IOPs are used).
+Additionally, if ponds are shallower than a cutoff depth (``hpmin``, default 0.005 m) they are assumed to have no impact on the optical properties (bare ice IOPs are used).
 Subsequent research (e.g., :cite:`Light22`) does not support the assumption of a gradual transition to bare ice IOPs below 20 cm pond depth.
 The presence of a pond of any measured depth was sufficient to change the apparent optical